Gandula

 ABOUT MUCUGÊ

-Due to the fierce battles that occurred and the mountain ranges that surround Mucugê, colonisation was slow to occur — but once gold and diamonds were found in the local rivers and waterways, the town quickly became the capital of the nation’s mining industry in the 1800s.
-Over the next century, the town rose in prominence as diamond mining boomed in Brazil — but its importance declined sharply once the industry faced competition from other countries and synthetic diamond production.
-Its population dropped as low as 400 inhabitants in the 1960s and 70s, as mining practically disappeared.
+Due to the fierce battles that occurred and the mountain ranges that surround Mucugê, colonisation was slow to occur, however, in the mid-1800s gold and diamonds were found in the local rivers and waterways and the town quickly became the capital of the nation’s mining industry.
+Over the next century, the town rose in prominence as diamond mining boomed in Brazil — but its importance declined sharply as the industry faced competition from other countries and synthetic diamond production.
+In the 1960s and 70s, mining practically disappeared and Mucugê’s population dropped as low as 400 inhabitants.
 The land surrounding the town was left depleted and its population exhausted, as diamond mining is incredibly invasive and arduous.

 Mucugê has seen a resurgence in the last 40 years, as the local government has put conservation efforts at the helm and agriculture has become the main industry of the region.
 With the establishment of the Chapada Diamantina National Park and a greater emphasis on preserving the region’s biodiversity and history, Mucugê has become a favourite tourist destination for Brazilians.
 Companies like Fazenda Progresso, who have adopted the use of technology and strict environmental policies, are a great example of what the future holds for the region.